danjphill/TeamRedProject/readme.md

 This is the interactive user interface for Team Red's Project for COMP6940 Group Project!

-Source Code Availibe Here! - https://github.com/danjphill/TeamRedProject2/
+Source Code available Here! - https://github.com/danjphill/TeamRedProject2/

 ### How to Use
 ![alt text](https://raw.githubusercontent.com/danjphill/teamredproject/master/preview.gif "Interactive Page in Motion")